is a 1973 Paramount

 by Joe David Brown, directed by Peter Bogdonovich, and starring the father and daughter team of Ryan and Tatum O'Neal.

-During The Great Depression
+Set during The Great Depression

-Moses Pray, a Con Man
+, the movie follows Moses "Moze" Pray, a Con Man

 specializing in selling Bibles From The Dead